 Clair is a human rights and transgender rights advocate who has worked across the county and internationally to promote visibility for marginalized communities.
 She also worked for over a decade at SF LGBT Center leading their economic development and employment programs.
 She received the 2017 Outstanding Voices Award from San Francisco Business Times and was recognized as a “Soldier of Social Change” by the San Francisco Magazine’s annual Women in Power issue.

-CEO of Planned Parenthood Northern California (PPNorCal)
+CEO, Planned Parenthood Northern California (PPNorCal)

 Ms. Gonzales joined Planned Parenthood Northern California (PPNorCal) in February of 2014 as Senior Vice President of External Affairs and became CEO on June 5, 2017.
 PPNorCal delivers care to 88,000 patients at 19 health centers as well as education and advocacy programs throughout 20 Northern California counties.
 Ms. Gonzales previously served as CEO of The Unity Council which is a community development non-profit in central East Oakland and has a long history of public and community service in Oakland City Hall for 14 years, three years in the California State Assembly and was a member of the Port of Oakland Commission and Alameda County’s First 5 Commission.
 She grew up in California’s Central Valley and currently lives in Oakland with her husband, Ken Wysocki, Ph.D.

-Found and CEO, Garden Society
+Founder & CEO, Garden Society

 Founder and CEO of Garden Society, Erin Gore set out on a mission in early 2016 to bring high-quality, beautiful cannabis-wellness products to women looking for relief from day-to-day stress and pain.
 After completing her degree in Chemical and Biological Engineering from the University of Wisconsin-Madison in 2006, Erin began a decade-long career with Henkel, where she managed a global adhesive business valued at nearly $100 million.
 Her time at Henkel provided a solid foundation in leadership, development, and achieving exceptional financial results.
 Erin was awarded a Top Business of the Year honor in 2016 and was also given the Most Disruptive Innovation Award in 2014.
 Currently, she serves on the Board of the Healthcare Foundation Northern Sonoma County as well as the Healdsburg District Hospital Board of Directors, and International Cannabis Farmers Association.
-She is also a member of the Sonoma County Growers Alliance and belongs to the Circular Board, The Collaborative Accelerator for Women Entrepreneurs.
+She is also a member of the Sonoma County Growers Alliance and belongs to the Circular Board, The Collaborative Accelerator for Women Entrepreneurs

-Founder and CEO of Allegory Inc.
+Founder and misChief Executive Officer, Allegory Inc.